-''If you love being out in the fresh air, sustainability and growing delicious veggies - you’ll feel right at home here.''
+''If you love being out in the fresh air, sustainability, and growing delicious veggies - you’ll feel right at home here.''

-As you've probably already guessed, I'm Katie, the author of the Little Blue Shed blog and owner of said shed and a small but productive allotment.
+As you've probably already guessed, I'm Katherine, the author of the Little Blue Shed blog and owner of said shed and a small but productive allotment.
 You'll mostly find me posting on Instagram (@littleblueshed) and getting to know other 'allotmenteers' all over the world.